Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond

-\subsection{Quasar-convexity: definition, motivation and prior work}
+\subsection{Quasar-Convexity: Definition, Motivation, and Prior Work}

-In this paper, we improve upon the state-of-the-art complexity of first-order methods for minimizing smooth \emph{quasar-convex} functions,\footnote{The concept of quasar-convexity was first introduced by \citet{weakquasiconvexity}.
-They describe it using the term `weak quasi-convexity'.
-We decided to introduce the term quasar-convexity because we believe it is linguistically clearer.
+In this work, we improve upon the state-of-the-art complexity of first-order minimization of \emph{quasar-convex} functions,\footnote{The concept of quasar-convexity was first introduced by \cite{weakquasiconvexity}, who refer to it as `weak quasi-convexity'.
+We introduce the term `quasar-convexity' because we believe it is linguistically clearer.
 In particular, `weak quasi-convexity' is a misnomer because it does not subsume quasi-convexity.
-Moreover, using this terminology, strong quasar-convexity would be termed ``strong weak quasi-convexity'' which is difficult to understand.} defined as follows.
+Moreover, using this terminology, strong quasar-convexity would be confusingly termed `strong weak quasi-convexity.'} which are defined as follows.